Telprez Plus, tablets 80 mg+25 mg 98 pcs

 Gastrointestinal disorders:

-Diarrhea3), dry mouth3), flatulence3), abdominal pain3), constipation3), vomiting3), gastritis3), decreased appetite2), anorexia2), hyperglycemia2), hypercholesterolemia2), pancreatitis2), dyspepsia1),2),3).
+Diarrhea3), dryness of the oral mucosa3), flatulence3), abdominal pain3), constipation3), vomiting3), gastritis3), decreased appetite2), anorexia2), hyperglycemia2), hypercholesterolemia2), pancreatitis2), dyspepsia1),2),3).

-disorders of liver function3), jaundice (hepatocellular or cholestatic)2).
+liver dysfunction3), jaundice (hepatocellular or cholestatic)2).

-Eczema1), drug rash1),2), toxic epidermal necrosis1),2), erythema3), skin itching3), rash3), increased sweating3), photosensitization reaction2).
+Eczema1), drug rash1),2), toxic epidermal necrosis1),2), erythema3), pruritus3), rash3), increased sweating3), photosensitivity reaction2).

 Musculoskeletal and connective tissue disorders:

-Back pain3), muscle spasms3), myalgia3), arthralgia3), calf cramps3), arthrosis1), tendinitis-like symptoms1), chest pain3).
+back pain3), muscle spasms3), myalgia3), arthralgia3), calf muscle cramps3), arthrosis1), tendonitis-like symptoms1), chest pain3).

-Iron deficiency anemia1), aplastic anemia2), hemolytic anemia2), thrombocytopenia1), eosinophilia1), leukopenia2), neutropenia/agranulocytosis2), thrombocytopenia2).
+iron deficiency anemia1), aplastic anemia2), hemolytic anemia2), thrombocytopenia1), eosinophilia1), leukopenia2), neutropenia/agranulocytosis2), thrombocytopenia2).

 Renal and urinary tract disorders:

-renal failure1),2) including acute renal failure1), interstitial nephritis2), glucosuria2).
+renal failure1),2), including acute renal failure1), interstitial nephritis2), glycosuria2).

 Visual disorders: